jsummers/imageworsener/readme.txt

    as grayscale.
 (So, you probably shouldn't use -condgrayscale on images that were created by IW, if you want predictable results.)

- -grayscaleformula <name>
+ -gsf <name> (or -grayscaleformula <name>)
    The formula to use when converting a color image to grayscale.
-   "s" = IW's standard formula (approx. 0.21R + 0.72G + 0.07B).
-   "c" = "Compatibility" formula (approx. 0.30R + 0.59G + 0.11B).
+Using -gsf implies -grayscale, unless -condgrayscale was used.
+   Available options:
+    s (default) = The standard formula, based on luminance.
+Equivalent to "w0.212655,0.715158,0.072187".
+This is usually what you should use. c = The "compatibility" formula.
+Equivalent to "w0.299,0.587,0.114".
-    The "c" formula should generally only be used with -nogamma.
+     This should generally only be used with -nogamma. w<r>,<g>,<b> = Use custom weights for the red, green, and blue components.
+     The weights will be normalized so that they add up to 1. v<max>,<mid>,<min> = Use custom weights for the component with the maximum, middle, and minimum value.
+That is, the first weight will be applied to whichever component of that pixel has the largest value, etc.
+     "v1,0,0" and "v0.5,0,0.5" have been suggested as grayscale conversion formulas, though they should be used with caution.

  -bkgd <color1>[,<color2>]
    Apply a background color to the transparent or partially-transparent parts